 Operating Hours: Tuesday – Saturday: 12pm – 9:30pm；Sunday: 12pm – 9pm（Closed on Monday）

-If you are, however, a person who enjoys your meals at the comfort of your home, you can always make your order via foodpanda, and have them delivered to you.
+If you are, however, a person who enjoys your meals in the comfort of your home, you can always make your order via foodpanda, and have them delivered to you.